 Welcome to my Studio … a bit about me …

 Saskatoon, Saskatchewan, Canada is home and, although the weather is a constant topic of conversation and not always to our liking, this is a great place to live.
 For me the most important reason is that our family is nearby.
-There is also a vibrant art community and we are close to our cabin in northern Saskatchewan where we can enjoy the quiet of nature.

-In my paid work life I was a lab tech before having children and then as they grew I worked in the areas of accounting and technical support, most recently as the Business Manager at Family Service Saskatoon.
+In my paid work life I was a lab tech before having children and then as they grew I worked in the areas of accounting and technical support, most recently at Family Service Saskatoon.
 The hours I worked varied and some sort of creativity was always part of my life.
 Over the years I tried many things: crocheting, tatting, cross stitch, sewing, leather craft, cake decorating, calligraphy, jewellery making, scrapbooking, paper making, folk art painting, watercolour, photography, cooking.
 All of these have become part of my artist-self.
 The opportunity to focus on and truly express myself through art has come in recent years.

 Over the years, I took a lot of ‘folk art’ painting in both acrylic and watercolour.
 I had fun and learnt a lot in these classes.
 The problem I encountered was that I had been well taught and was so focused on ‘following the rules’ that I had trouble loosening up.
 I credit these instructors with empowering me to be confident enough to enrol in the University of Saskatchewan’s Certificate in Art and Design (USCAD).